Why You Need to Scan Your Negatives and Slides Now

 Our memory of an event is stored in the elements of an image.
 Should that image change, become damaged or even lost, affects how we remember the time it was taken.
 And we take pictures to capture our experiences so it makes sense that we would want to protect that memory.

-This winter we made the commitment to scan all those slides.
-It’s a daunting task but when I discovered how many slides she actually had, we made sure we made the time.
+This winter, my mother and I made the commitment to scan all those slides.
+It’s a daunting task but when I discovered how many slides she actually had, we made it a priority.

-We started out sending a few images out to be scanned by a company in our area; Digital Treasures.
+We started out sending a few images to be scanned by a company in our area; Digital Treasures.
 This is a good option if your time is limited.
-Each slide or print worked out to be about $0.25.
-Having someone else do the scanning saved us some of the effort and the process was relatively straight forward.
-But what we did discover was that even after the images are scanned, you still have to download, rename and organize the images on your own computer.
-That takes a lot of time.
+Each slide or print worked out to be about $0.50.
+Having someone else do the scanning saved us some of the effort and the process was relatively straightforward.
+But keep in mind, once the images are scanned, you still need to download, rename and organize the images on your own computer.
+It’s important to set aside the time needed to do this properly.

 As a professional photographer, I have a scanner for just this purpose.
 But while it is a good (if somewhat dated) machine that can customize each scan in great detail, each slide takes a few minutes.
 That time can really add up.
-Plus we decided we wanted to share the reviewing process with the family.
-The best way to do that would be to show the images on our large flat panel tv.
+Plus, we decided we wanted to share the reviewing process with the family.
+The best way to do that would be to show the images on our large flat-panel tv.
+We needed a scanner that could do that.

 After some research, we decided to buy the Kodak Scanza Digital Film Scanner for about $200.